James Buckley on why 'The Inbetweeners' can never return

 The four cast members reunited in 2019 for a 10th-anniversary TV special, Fwends Reunited.
 Fans largely reacted negatively to the programme, with many calling it “awful” and “awkward”.

 This May, Harrison marked the 15th anniversary of The Inbetweeners with a post on social media.

-Buckley, meanwhile, recalled how he almost lost out on the role of Jay because of his agent.
+Buckley later recalled how he almost lost out on the role of Jay because of his agent.